 166. Mr. and Mrs. Carr would later learn that her I-751 was actually denied.
-USCIS would later deny her N-400 in a sham hearing and continue to refuse to provide her with a 10 year green card until after this suit was filed. (no green card would ever be issued on that application based on the statement that Mrs. Carr's N-400 was approved).
+USCIS would later deny her N-400 in a sham hearing and continue to refuse to provide her with a 10 year green card until after this suit was filed.
 As more than thirty days have passed since this effective denial based on statements which USCIS believed to be false, there were no avenues within USCIS to actually get the permanent green card.